NEW WINTER HOURS:

-Wines offered along with the most popular Black Beauty, a deep red, chocolate flavored dessert wine, include Cabernet Sauvignon, Merlot, Syrah, Zinfandel, Dolcetto, Sangiovese, Petite Sirah, Malbec, Montepulciano, Pinot Noir, Tempranillo, Pinot Grigio, Chardonnay, Riesling, Viognier and Vermentino.
-Many of the wines are blends including the dry reds Coyote and Antelope, initially blended by the Anderson's.
+Wines offered along with the popular Black Beauty, a deep red, chocolate flavored dessert wine, include Cabernet Sauvignon, Merlot, Syrah, Zinfandel, Dolcetto, Sangiovese, Petite Sirah, Malbec, Montepulciano, Pinot Noir, Tempranillo, Pinot Grigio, Chardonnay, Riesling, Viognier and Vermentino.
+Many of the wines are blends including the dry reds Coyote and Antelope, initially blended by the Andersons.
 Conejito White is a sweet blend of Riesling and Sauvignon Blanc.
 Mesa Rosa and Santa Fest (a mulled wine) are sweet rosé blends, while we also have a dry but deliciously fruity Black Mesa Rosé.

-Black Beauty continues to be the most popular wine.
+Black Beauty continues to be our most popular wine.
 It is a deep red, chocolate flavored dessert wine which pairs very well with cheese cake and strawberries.
 We also have a rich chocolate sauce made with Black Beauty wine to pour over ice cream or fresh fruit.

-Unusual wines include both a red port and a white port, along with a dry sherry-style wine.
-A pallette-pleasing late-harvest dessert wine, Cosecha Ultima, is made from all northern New Mexico grapes picked in mid-November each year.
-All the wines are produced at the winery and are bottled and cellared in buildings adjacent to the Tasting Room.
+Unusual wines include both a red port and a white port, along with Criadera, a dry sherry-style wine.
+A palate-pleasing late-harvest dessert wine, Cosecha Ultima, is made from all northern New Mexico grapes picked in mid-November each year.
+All the wines are produced at the winery and are bottled and cellared in buildings adjacent to the Velarde Tasting Room.
 You can tour the winery by calling 24 hours in advance and setting up a time.
 Weekdays are best.
 Most of our wines are also available to taste and buy in our Taos Tasting Room.